 In Robert McFarlane’s book, Landmarks, the author plumbed the depths of Irish, Scottish, and British colloquial language to uncover a lexicon of ridiculously specific words common to specific areas.
 For example, “blinter” in Northern Scotland means “a cold dazzle of light”, often referring to light reflected from ice or stars on a clear winter night.
-One of my favorites is “kimmeridge- the light breeze which blows through your armpit hair when you are stretched out sunbathing.”

-What struck me so much about those words is their intimate relationship with nature and their fun, often irreverent sounds and origins.
+What struck us so much about those words is their intimate relationship with nature and their fun, often irreverent sounds and origins.
 Did you know a kestrel is called a “wind-fucker” in certain parts of Scotland?

 The Subverted Fairy Project has little interest in fairies as they’ve evolved in popular Western imagination over the last 200 years.
 Fairies also have a deeper history as elemental forces, capturing the brutal innocence of nature.
 Their dark, delicious folk mythology is a rich tradition.
 However, our Project is not directly concerned with with the historical roles of fairies, either.
 Instead, we abandon both those traditions of the fairy concept and forge ahead into contemporary territory.